hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/714_scc_xxix.md

 to go and partake of it.
 The disciple, prostrating himself at the feet of Swamiji, prayed for his blessings.
-Swamiji putting his hand on his head blessed him and said, "If my blessings be of any good to you, I say — may Bhagavân Shri Ramakrishna give you his grace!
+Swamiji putting his hand on his head blessed him and said, "If my blessings be of any good to you, I say — may Bhagavān Shri Ramakrishna give you his grace!
 I know of no blessing higher than this."
 After meals, the disciple did not go upstairs to Swamiji, who had retired early that night.
 Next morning the disciple, having to return to Calcutta in the interests of his business